 Biomedical engineering is an interdisciplinary field that has applications of material sciences, mechanical engineering, fluid mechanics, production engineering, biochemistry, and life sciences.
 While Biomedical Engineering is an emerging field in India and several other Asian countries, Europe and the United States have a very mature MedTech ecosystem for fostering research, innovation, and industrialization.
 This article explores the 8 best European countries to pursue Biomedical Engineering.

-Note: I have taken into account factors like universities with English-taught Biomedical Engineering programs, post-study work opportunities in the industry, diversity, the startup ecosystem and quality of academic research.
+Note: I have taken into account factors like universities with English-taught Biomedical Engineering programs, post-study work opportunities in the industry, diversity, the startup ecosystem, and quality of academic research.

 Ireland went through a massive economic development after its corporate tax rate was reduced from a whopping 40% to 12.5%.
 There was a significant foreign direct investment from the United States in Ireland.
-During the Celtic Tiger era (1993-2001), Ireland’s economy grew at 8-10% annually.
+During the Celtic Tiger era (1993-2001), Ireland’s economy grew by 8-10% annually.

+As per the latest data, Foreign Direct Investment (FDI) in Ireland exceeds $1 Trillion as of 2021.
+Approximately 70% of the FDI comes from the US.
 Between 1993-2001, several high-tech American companies like Fidelity, Yahoo, Amazon, Google, eBay, Cisco, and Mastercard started their operation in Ireland.

 Ireland is also a major operational hub of several pharmaceutical and MedTech companies.
 Pfizer was the first American biotech MNC to move to Ireland in 1969.
 Stryker, a leading MedTech company started in 1998 in Cork, Ireland.

 Over the last 3 decades, Ireland has seen a growing presence of American MedTech and Pharma companies.
 Today, there are over 300 Medical device development companies (including IDA registered startups) in Ireland.